SAKryukov/microtonal-fabric/article/src/article.md

 #### 4.2.0
 * Major re-factoring performed to improve modularity and untangle dependencies between modules.
 * Unification of keyboard.html and tone-system-comparison.html applications, improved code, reduced unwanted dependencies between applications.
+* Developed conversion of objects to read-only, recursive or not, applied to definition sets of applications.
+* Fixed and improved the mechanism of detection of incompatible browsers, discriminated Microsoft Edge by its features.

 ## Acknowledgments